KaiserZZK/TweePin/README.md

-# For the NLP backend of this project, please visit this [repository](https://github.com/KaiserZZK/urban-NER)
+# Notes
+Please visit this [repository](https://github.com/KaiserZZK/urban-NER) for the custom NLP model that powers the back-end of this project!